-If you are planning to use a wire transfer, be prepared to pay higher fees than if you use some of the other methods.
+If you’re planning to use a wire transfer, be prepared to pay higher fees than if you use some of the other methods.
 For larger projects, you may also need to consider the transfer limit and take that into consideration when choosing a payment method.

 Best practices when paying independent contractors

-So now that you’ve established a payment rate and method of payment, it is important to consider a few best practices to establish a strong working relationship with the independent contractor.
+Now that you’ve established a payment rate and payment method, it’s important to consider a few best practices to establish a strong working relationship with the independent contractor.

-For example, before any work is done, make sure that both parties are clear on and agree on the payment terms and rates.
+For example, before any work is done, make sure that both parties are clear on and agree on the payment terms and rates so you can avoid gray areas or complications in the future.
 Understand the independent contractor’s local labor laws and take into consideration how the contractor’s location impacts payment processing, currency exchange rates, and payment expectations.

-While it’s easy to want to just jump into the work, it is worth taking the time to make sure everyone is in agreement to avoid later conflicts.
+While it’s easy to want to just jump into the work, it’s worth taking the time to make sure everyone is in agreement to avoid later conflicts.

-As an employer or company, you should have a system for handling taxes and ensuring tax compliance.
+Make sure you understand your responsibilities and have a system for handling taxes and ensuring tax compliance.
 Even though independent contractors are responsible for their own taxes, you need to have a good system in place for recording information, classifying contractors correctly, and reporting compliance.

-There is certainly no shortage of options as 79% of full time independent contractors are happier working on their own than in a traditional job.
-Having the understanding of how to navigate the conversation around payment will ensure that your company maintains a positive, and potentially long term, relationship with any independent contractors you choose to work with.
+There’s certainly no shortage of options as 79% of full time independent contractors are happier working on their own than in a traditional job.
+Having the understanding of how to navigate the conversation around payment will ensure that your company maintains a positive, and potentially long-term, relationship with any independent contractors you choose to work with.

-Looking for a tool to help you get started with onboarding and paying your international freelancers?
+Looking for a tool to help you automate invoices and pay international freelancers on time and in multiple currencies?
 Oyster makes hiring and onboarding your global workforce easy.
 Try it today!